fbpx

 What is Time-Of-Use?

-Under Time-of-Use pricing, your energy rate varies based on when you use electricity.
-Using electricity before 4 p.m. or after 9 p.m., when power on the grid is the cleanest and cheapest, can helps reduce your energy bill and cut fossil fuel emissions across the state.
+Under Time-of-Use pricing, your electricity rate varies based on when you use electricity.
+Using electricity before 4 p.m. or after 9 p.m., when power on the grid is the cleanest and cheapest, can help reduce your energy bill and cut fossil fuel emissions across the state.

 With Time-of-Use pricing, you have the power to control your electricity bill by shifting your energy usage to avoid excess energy use during “peak” hours between 4 p.m. and 9 p.m., when energy will cost more.